Spherical varieties and integral representations of L-functions: A remark on a relative trace formula

 The functional can be decomposed in two ways, one geometric and one spectral, and the spectral expansion involves period integrals of automorphic forms.
 By comparing two such RTFs (i.e.\ made with different choices of $H_1, H_2$, maybe even different groups $G$) one can deduce properties of those period integrals, such as that their non-vanishing characterizes certain functorial lifts.

-The above presentation is too simplistic for several reasons: First, the correct functional has something to do with the varieties $H_i\backslash G$, rather than the spaces $H_i(k)\backslash G(k)$ -- therefore, if $G(k)$ does not surject onto $H_i(k)$ one should take the sum of the above expressions over stabilizers $H_{i,\epsilon}$ of a set of representatives of $G(k)$-orbits.
+The above presentation is too simplistic for several reasons: First, the correct functional has something to do with the stack-theoretic quotient $H_1\backslash G/H_2$, which sometimes forces one to take a sum over certain inner forms of $G$ and $H_i$.
+We will not discuss stack-theoretic quotients or inner forms here, but at first approximation we observe that from this algebro-geometric point of view the variety $H_i\backslash G$ is more natural than the space $H_i(k)\backslash G(k)$; hence, if $G(k)$ does not surject onto $(H_i\backslash G_i)(k)$ one should take the sum of the above expressions over stabilizers $H_{i,\epsilon}$ of a set of representatives of $G(k)$-orbits.
 (This will become clearer in a reformulation which we will present below.)
-Even then, one may need to take a further summation of relative trace formulae over inner forms of $G$ -- this phenomenon also has an explanation, but we will ignore it here.
 Moreover, one can consider an idele class character $\eta$ of $H_i$ and integrate against this character; we will adjust our notation accordingly, for instance: $\RTF^G_{H_1,(H_2,\eta)}$.
 There are often analytic difficulties in making sense of the above integrals.
 And one does not have to restrict to reductive subgroups, but can consider parabolically induced subgroups together with a character on their unipotent radical (such as in the Whittaker period).
 However, we will ignore most of these issues and focus on another one, first noticed in \cite{JLR}: It seems that in certain cases, in order for the relative trace formula $\RTF^G_{H_1,H_2}$ to be comparable to some other relative trace formula, the functional (\ref{simpleRTF}) is not the correct one and one has to add a ``weight factor'' in the definition, such as:

 where $\theta$ is a suitable automorphic form on $H_1$.

 Our goal here is to explain how, under the point of view developed in the present paper, the above expression is not a relative trace formula for $H_1, H_2$ but represents a relative trace formula for some \emph{other} subgroups.
 We will discuss this in the context of \cite{JLR}, though our starting point will not be (\ref{thetaRTF}) but another formula of \cite{JLR} from which the identities for (\ref{thetaRTF}) are derived, and which is closer to our point of view.